 This article is an overview of the techniques and technologies required to create a seamless experience when working with equations.
 For information on working with equations within InDesign and accessible EPUB, see Equations in Typefi Designer.

 There are two main ways to author equations in Typefi Writer: WIRIS MathType and Microsoft Equation Builder.
 In MathType, equations are formatted as equation images; in the Equation Builder, equations are formatted as MathML.
 A third way, Microsoft Equation Editor, was discontinued in January 2018.

-Equation images (also frequently known as "MathType EPS") have been used for decades as a method of including complex equations in publishing workflows, and Typefi has long supported this workflow.
+Equation images (also frequently known as “MathType EPS”) have been used for decades to include complex equations in publishing workflows, and Typefi has long supported this workflow.
 But for more modern workflows, especially where accessibility is increasingly important, we recommend MathML instead.

-For information about authoring equations with MathType, see Equation images overview.
+For information about authoring equations with MathType, see Equation images in Typefi Designer.

 Microsoft Equation Builder

 Microsoft's built-in Equation Builder formats equations as MathML.
 MathML is a low-level specification for encoding both the presentation of mathematical notation and mathematical content.